manomarichal/space-invaders/README.md

 - moving right: D
 - shooting: space

-You have 3 lives for every level, after completing all levels, the game will swap to random mode where enemies keep spawning at random until you either die or leave the game.
+Extra rules:
+- you have 3 lives for every level
+- you lose 1 life upon hitting an enemy projectile
+- you lose 1 life upon colliding with an enemy (which destroys the enemy)
+- you lose the game if an enemy touches the bottom corner of the screen
+- shields are destroyed when they collide with an enemy (which also destroys the enemy)